vanisantos/viajah_nxt/README.md

-# Google Maps in React Crash Course
+# Google Maps and Open API to a tour guide